Edragon/edragon.github.io/power-dat/power-dat.md

-## Sink and Source DDR Termination Regulator
+### Sink and Source DDR Termination Regulator

 - [[ti-power-dat]] == TPS51200DRC - TPS51200 Sink and Source DDR Termination Regulator - The TPS51200 device is a sink and source double data rate (DDR) termination regulator specifically designed for low input voltage, low-cost, low-noise systems where space is a key consideration.

+### Power Supply Sequencer

+LM3880-Q1 Three-Rail Simple Power Supply Sequencer

+The LM3880-Q1 simple power supply sequencer offers the easiest method to control powerup sequencing and powerdown sequencing of multiple Independent voltage rails.
+By staggering the startup sequence, it is possible to avoid latch conditions or large in-rush currents that can affect the reliability of the system.